 - Organs, and

 So when reading that number on the bathroom scale, you’re actually reading a number that represents multiple components (both controllable and uncontrollable) of body composition.
-BMI does not factor the physical weights and physiological roles of each of these elements.
+BMI does not factor in the physical weights and physiological roles of each of these elements.

 Let’s break it down further.
 Since we have no control over the weight of our bones and organs, we’ll focus on the three (somewhat) controllable constituents of body weight: muscle, fat, and water.
 Water is the body’s most basic medium needed for all biological reactions and makes up to 60% of the human body.
 You’ve heard it before, but let me repeat it: hydration is essential to health.